 CBD and how the Genetics of BPD Patients Could Matter

 For example, studies suggest CBD has anxiolytic (anti-anxiety) and antipsychotic properties.
 Therefore, chemovars with higher CBD content may be more beneficial in relieving symptomology in BPD patients.
 Another aspect of cannabinoid medicine is at the level of receptors, and perhaps the varying effects may arise due to differences in receptor expression.
 To date, there is no known indication of CB1 receptor level changes in individuals with BPD.
 However, research suggest that a mutation in CB2 receptor gene occurs more frequently in individuals with BPD.

 This change encompasses only a single letter of the DNA alphabet, called a single nucleotide polymorphism, that changes an amino acid in the CB2 receptor protein, making it more stable.
 It is thus tempting to speculate that individuals who carry this polymorphism are more likely to benefit from cannabis, and of chemovars richer in CBD, given that their CB2 receptor is more stable.
 While there are no studies to support this yet, the genetics of BPD patients could play a role in future treatment methods people with the disorder.
 Especially those who are keen to treat themselves with medical cannabis.

-Cannabis Does not Contribute to Cognitive Decline in Those with BPD
+Can Cannabis Contribute to Cognitive Decline in Those with BPD?

 It is important to note that cognitive performance declines in BPD, irrespective of cannabis consumption.
 With that in mind, it’s worth considering therapeutic strategies to alleviate symptomology, and likely on an individual basis.
 Cannabis may be most beneficial when content of CBD is higher compared to THC.
 Also, it remains to be addressed as to whether different cannabis preparations (oil, vape, medibles) would be cognitively therapeutic.